autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/system-setup-host.md

 **In general, Autoware.Auto runs by using the Agile Development Environment (ADE), so we need to install ADE.**

-In this test, we use launch flle placed in Autoware.Auto to run visuzalization quickly and easily.
+In this test, we use launch file placed in Autoware.Auto to run visualization quickly and easily.

 1. Install ADE on AVA platform by following the instructions; [Installation — ADE 4.4.0dev documentation](https://ade-cli.readthedocs.io/en/latest/install.html)